 The School of Nursing accepts transfer students into the second year of our program.
-Applicants who are accepted for transfer will enter the School of Nursing at the start of the regular academic session in the fall and complete three years of full-time study at the University.
-Students who have already completed a bachelor's degree in another field are ineligible to apply as a second-year transfer.
-Please consider the Master's Entry Program: Clinical Nurse Leader program.
+Transfer students from another school or college within UVA apply via a separate application.
+Working RNs can apply to the part-time RN to BSN.
+Students who have already completed a bachelor's degree in another field are ineligible to apply as a second-year transfer through programs like the Clinical Nurse Leader program.

 To be considered for admission to this program, applicants must submit a completed application by the March 1 deadline and:

 * All prerequisite courses need to be completed before the start of the Fall semester and can be completed in the summer semester if needed.

 Below is a list of courses that have been approved to meet our prerequisites.
 This list is not exhaustive; please contact email@example.com if you have questions about a course that is not on this list.

 |University of Virginia||BIOL 3120|